wrzdx/Weather-App/README.md

 # Weather Application

-A weather forecast application built with JavaScript and Webpack as part of [The Odin Project](https://www.theodinproject.com/) curriculum.
+A responsive weather forecast app that displays real-time conditions and temperature data using JavaScript, Webpack, and the VisualCrossing API.[The Odin Project](https://www.theodinproject.com/).

 ## Preview